The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 - Wave picking: Scheduling order picking based on factors like carrier pickup times or order volume.

-The method used depends on order volume, warehouse layout, and fulfillment speed requirements.
+Warehouses choose picking methods based on order volume, warehouse layout, and fulfillment speed requirements.

 Once all items are picked, they move to the packing station.
 At the packing station, items are often scanned to confirm accuracy before they're securely packed and prepared for shipping.
 Brands often use this step to reinforce customer experience through branded packaging, eco-friendly materials, or personalized inserts.